apache/incubator-gluten/docs/OAP-Installation-Guide.md

 | build_protobuf | Build Protobuf from Source.
 If set to False, default library path will be used to find protobuf library. | True |
 | velox_home | When building Gazelle-Jni with Velox, the location of Velox should be set. | /root/velox |

-When build_arrow set to True, the build_arrow.sh will be launched and compile a custom arrow library from [OAP Arrow](https://github.com/oap-project/arrow/tree/arrow-4.0.0-oap)
+When build_arrow set to True, the build_arrow.sh will be launched and compile a custom arrow library from [OAP Arrow](https://github.com/oap-project/arrow/tree/arrow-4.0.0-oap).

+The velox_home option is useful only on branch [velox_dev](https://github.com/oap-project/gazelle-jni/tree/velox_dev).
+If you would like build Gazelle-Jni with Velox computing, please refer to [Build with Velox](Velox.md) for more information.

 ##### Configure the compiled jar to Spark